 Bishop Kenneth Hudson is originally from Hickory, NC.
 He is a graduate of East Coast Bible College and attended graduate school at the University of North Carolina at Charlotte.
 He has served as a Church of God pastor for over 34 years in Western North Carolina.
 He is married to Jane Brady Hudson who is a Media Specialist for the public schools.
 They have two sons, Joshua and wife Jennifer; Andrew and wife Samantha.
-They have three grandchildren, Lya, Jack, and Grace.
+They have four grandchildren, Lya, Jack, Grace, and Eleanor.
 Bishop Hudson served at the Home for Children on the administrative team at the beginning of his full time ministry and has served on the Board of Directors for 8 years from 2004-2012.
 He has served on the WNC Church of God Youth Board, Evangelism and Home Missions Board, and the State Council.

 Thrilled to begin her new adventure, Amanda ‘Mandy’ Rabon counts it such a privilege to join the Church of God Children’s Home staff.
 But what she considers an even greater honor is being a loving wife to her husband (Pastor Brian Rabon) as well as the #1 cheerleader mom to their sons Andrew, Isaac and Logan.
 It explains why she has been so passionate about and grateful for being an at-home mom for 12 years.

 Mandy wholeheartedly believes in actively supporting the life of the church.
 She not only leads the Empowered Women’s Ministry and Choir at River of Life (the church her husband founded in 2005), but also is always cheerfully willing to assist behind the scenes – whether that means changing a baby’s diaper in the Preschool, sweeping up the foyer, or learning how to operate the sound system.
 Because she loves to sing to the Lord, you may even catch her humming while filing or entering data into the computer.